Qovery/qovery-client-go/docs/EnvironmentStatus.md

 HasLastDeploymentId returns a boolean if a field has been set.

+### SetLastDeploymentIdNil

+`func (o *EnvironmentStatus) SetLastDeploymentIdNil(b bool)`

+ SetLastDeploymentIdNil sets the value for LastDeploymentId to be an explicit nil

+### UnsetLastDeploymentId
+`func (o *EnvironmentStatus) UnsetLastDeploymentId()`

+UnsetLastDeploymentId ensures that no value is present for LastDeploymentId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)